California officer plays Disney music to thwart YouTuber’s recording - NewsBreak

 Residents of a Santa Ana neighborhood were awoken to the sounds of police cars, a helicopter and something else they didn’t expect: Randy Newman’s “You’ve Got a Friend in Me.”

 It happened around 11 p.m.
 Monday in a residential neighborhood on the 1600 block of West Civic Center Drive.
-Neighbors who came out to find the source of the commotion, were shocked to see the loud Disney music wasn’t coming from an annoying neighbor, but from a police car.Disney+ subscribers to get discount at Disney World resorts
+Neighbors who came out to find the source of the commotion, were shocked to see the loud Disney music wasn’t coming from an annoying neighbor, but from a police car.Mechanical issue stalls Harry Potter ride at Universal Studios

 Alma Guzman was visiting her mom when she heard the unexpected noise.